The Garden Helper

 Gardening, Flowers and House Plant Care

-There are 79 days and 5 hours left until Summer!
+There are 82 days and 3 hours left until Fall!
 What should you be doing in your garden right now?
-Check our April gardening guide here.
+Check our July gardening guide here.

-If your weather is sunny and dry, don't neglect your watering!
+There are still other on-going tasks to perform in the garden, but your primary concern right now is to assure an ample supply of water for all your plants.
 Most flowers and shrubs need about an inch of water each week to perform well, and especially newly planted seedlings will perish if their roots are allowed to dry out.

 Bugs and Slugs in the Garden